rriemann/blog/_posts/2010-02-19-konsolepart_and_ruby.md

 by a nice dialog and can execute some command by the lineedit.
 To send your command to the shell, you have to press enter.

-I know there are a lot of bugs. `;)` But it is just a quick and dirty demo.
+I know there are a lot of bugs. :wink: But it is just a quick and dirty demo.

 ## main.rb